• Home

 “Zoodles” is a made up word that is short for zucchini noodles.
 And, as I’m sure you can figure out from the definition of the term, they are noodles that are made from zucchini.

-They’re also a popular and healthier alternative to regular pasta, and a great way to add some extra veggies to your favorite recipe.
+They’re also a popular and lighter alternative to regular pasta, and a great way to add some extra veggies to your favorite recipe.

 How To Make Zucchini Noodles